MattSegal/devblog/content/django-prod-architecture.md

 - _mumble muble security mumble_

 Using an off-the-shelf option like AWS RDS is attractive because it reduces the amount of admin work that you need to run your database server.
-If you're a backend web develop with a lot of work to do and more money than time then this is a good move.
+If you're a backend web developer with a lot of work to do and more money than time then this is a good move.

 ### External services - object storage